Compact Dark Objects in Neutron Star Mergers: Detectability

 We now quantify the detectability of GWs from DM particles based on our simulation results.
 Because of the long signal length (see Fig.~\ref{fig:t10} showing the time scales until the amplitude declined by a factor 10), we cannot compute the GW signal and corresponding signal-to-noise ratio (SNR) self-consistently from our simulation data.
 Instead we have to employ a model to estimate the long-term evolution and the detectability.
 Approximations may generally be justified since our model anyway relies on a number of assumptions.
 In particular, the signal strength is expected to scale with the mass of the DM component, which is unknown and may be even different in different merger events.

 We estimate the long-term behavior of the GW signal by assuming Newtonian point-particle dynamics of the DM components under the influence of GW back reaction, which reduces the orbital energy according to the quadrupole formula.
 We closely follow the model and assumptions in~\cite{Horowitz:2019aim}; see Appendix for details.
 The approach is fully equivalent to the Newtonian treatment of the binary inspiral phase (which for instance leads to the definition of the chirp mass) except for the difference that the DM particles move inside the stellar remnant.
 This implies that the gravitational potential differs from that of the classical two-body problem and is determined by the density distribution inside the remnant.
-To further simplify the estimate, we assume circular orbits\footnote{In the two-body problem eccentricity is known to decay relatively fast, which may justify the assumption.} and the DM mass to be small compared to $M_\mathrm{enc}$, which refers to the mass enclosed by a sphere with the orbital radius.
+To further simplify the estimate, we assume circular orbits\footnote{ We compare the orbital evolution of circular and non-circular orbits for a test particle moving inside a uniform density in Appendix~\ref{app:noncircular} to gauge the impact on our results due to this assumption.
+We find that the strength of the GW peak may be reduced by a factor two to three for eccentric orbits compared to circular orbits.} and the DM mass to be small compared to $M_\mathrm{enc}$, which refers to the mass enclosed by a sphere with the orbital radius.
 We also impose that the baryonic remnant does not undergo any further evolution, i.e. that the density profile remains constant in time\footnote{To some extent we mimic an evolution of the density distribution by assuming a density gradient, which at least allows to roughly estimate the impact.}, and we consider a spherically symmetric distribution of mass in the remnant's center.
 We neglect any other process which could affect the secular evolution of the orbits on longer time scales like for instance a weak interaction between baryons and DM.
+Furthermore, we assume that the DM particles are point masses and we do not consider the possibility that the DM components collide during their orbital evolution, which may in fact happen if the DM components have a finite size and move with different orbital frequencies or eccentricity

 Under these assumptions an orbiting DM particle generates a GW signal

 at a distance $D$ with the orbital angular velocity $\omega_\mathrm{orb}$, which may change with time.
 Here we suppress the dependence on the inclination angle and any initial phase shift, which distinguish the plus and cross polarization.
 As the orbital radius $R(t)$ evolves, the amplitude slowly decays (although a slight increase of the orbital frequency may occur).
 The angular velocity is determined by $\omega_\mathrm{orb}^2=\frac{M_\mathrm{enc}(R)}{R^3}$, and thus directly linked to the orbital radius.
 Hence, a single equation (based on the balance between orbital energy and radiated energy) governing the decay of the orbital radius $R(t)$ determines the whole evolution of the system and especially the GW signal (see Appendix~\ref{app:longterm}).